clarkcb/xsearch/README.md

 * __hssearch__ - I'm pleasantly surprised by the succintness of the Haskell code even after the first version, and the readability is better than I thought it would be.
 Also, this version is the fastest.
-Perhaps that isn't too surprising, since haskell and go are the two natively compiled languages, but I'm a little surprised how fast it is, and that is is faster than the go version,, even without me having done any performance optimizations (concurrency, etc.).
+Perhaps that isn't too surprising, since haskell and go are the two natively compiled languages, but I'm a little surprised how fast it is, and especially that is is faster than the go version, even without me having done any performance optimizations (concurrency, etc.).

 * __gosearch__ - This is the second fastest version.
-Frankly I expected it to be the fastest, given then fact that it is natively compiled and also the fact that I added concurrency.
-In fact, it's the only language version that I added concurrency to, mainly because channels make it so easy.
+Frankly, I expected it to be the fastest, given the fact that it is natively compiled and also the fact that I added concurrency.
+In fact, it's the only language version that I added concurrency to, mainly because channels make it easy.
 Also, the available standard library packages made it fairly easy to implement some of the more advanced features, like archive file searching.

 * __scalasearch__ - I first wrote this version when I wanted to learn scala and was looking at possibly having a scala development opportunity.
-I did end up working in it professionally for 2.5 years, and in that time my functional language skills have improved quite a bit, and it's been interesting to see how this version has evolved.
+I did end up working in it professionally for several years, and in that time my functional language skills improved a fair amount, and it's been interesting to see how this version has evolved.

 * __pysearch.py__ - When I use this tool, which I still do regularly, I usually end up using the python version.
 That's mostly out of habit, but also because as the first language version I still sort of treat it as the reference version.

 Also, here are some thoughts on each language that I have done implementations